-Amongst other disciplinary sanctions, the school recognises that suspension and exclusion of pupils may be necessary where there has been a serious breach, or consistent breaches, of the school's Behaviour and Relationships Policy.
+Suspension or exclusion is the last action when we as a school can do no more to support a child and there has been a serious breach, or consistent breaches, of the school's Behaviour Policy.
 Suspending or excluding a pupil may also be required in instances where allowing the pupil to remain in school would be damaging to the education and welfare of themselves or others; in all cases, suspending or excluding pupils should only be used as a means of last resort.